FarhadMadadzade/ID2223-news-sentiment/README.md

 The requirements.txt file contains the modules needed to run the python script.

 ## training_pipeline.py
 This script is ran when running the shell script deploy_weekly_training.sh.
 It collects the training and test features form Hopsworks and runs the finetuning of the bert_base_cased model from Huggingface using the optimal hyperparameters found in the previously mentioned hyperparameter python notebook.
+If the fine-tuned model (using the newly incremented data) performs better than the previous version the new model is uploaded to huggingface.
 This script is the main driver of the model training process.

 ## training_pipeline_notebook.ipynb
 This notebook is similar to the training_pipeline.py script but is in a python notebook format.
 In this notebook we fine-tuned and uploaded the first version of our model to huggingface.